sascharissling/sascharissling/README.md

     - My favorite restaurant is called Bun Pho.
 They serve south vietnamese food and it is the first restaurant both our kids visited in their life.
     - I did three Ironman Triathlons with comparably little training.
 I wont tell you about it again but i'm very proud of it.
     - I do have dozens of software ideas, started 7% of them and finished 0.5%.
-    - I like to dis- and reassemble roadbikes.
+    - I like to disassemble, clean all the parts and then reassemble roadbikes.